Calendar of events

 Location(s): Kejimkujik National Park and National Historic Site

-Parking available at Jeremy Bay Campground P1 and P2.
+– Parking: Please walk if you are able to.
+Parking is available at Jeremy Bay Campground P1 and P2.

 For more information call 902-682-2772